guino/BazzDoorbell/README.md

 From the ppsapp code it looks like the feed to outside devices may be encrypted and I didn't want to go down that route since I had a ready-source of unencrypted data in the memory of the applicatuon.

 I downloaded the armv7l toolchain for uclibc and wrote a 'streamer' application which would read the video from the circular buffer in ppsapp, monitor it and stream out any new data which works for the most part.
+I have added the streamer code attempts I made to github, and the most current version successfully makes files (just redirect its output to a file) which can be properly played in VLC, HOWEVER: it seems that without the RTP/RTSP encapsulation the playback cuts off every few seconds (despite a file with the same exact data playing correctly).
+I assume this has to do with the timing of the NAL units or it may require that each frame be transmitted in the same 'chunk' of data (which I didn't do).
+Nevertheless see the 'final update' section at the bottom for full solution.
-The problem with the streamer application is that I didn't want it to use a lot of memory so I made a smaller buffer to parse the data from the ppsapp buffer and monitor/stream it that way but because of the nature of the updates it seems I am always reading data while it's being updated in memory (which corrupts the stream).
+~~The problem with the streamer application is that I didn't want it to use a lot of memory so I made a smaller buffer to parse the data from the ppsapp buffer and monitor/stream it that way but because of the nature of the updates it seems I am always reading data while it's being updated in memory (which corrupts the stream).
 With that the only 'good' solution would be to read the ppsapp circular buffer in one-shot (as quick as possible) to minimize the chances of it happening while the buffer is being updated (minimizing the chances of it being corrupt).
 This means I'd have to copy the full buffer (1.2Mb for 1080P) which I am not sure is worth the cost.
 I may end up doing it and using the SD buffer (400Kb) which would be ok.
-If/when I do complete the streamer application I intend to post it on here.
+If/when I do complete the streamer application I intend to post it on here.~~

 For now what I have done is come up with an alternate solution:
 I tracked down the address in the ppsapp which stores the buffer address for the JPEG encoding of the camera feed in real time (used for screenshots/alerts and such), so I wrote a snap.cgi script (which is in github) which does the following: